 Yes.
 The following defences may be available to you:

-- Ordinary person in the position of the accused would not have foreseen the death of the victim as a possible outcome of his act;
+- An ordinary person in the position of the accused would not have foreseen the death of the victim as a possible outcome of his act;

 What should I do if the police want to speak to me about a manslaughter allegation or if I am charged with Manslaughter?